-Research indicates that Noopept may increase focus and attention, making it a popular study aid and a great way to keep your edge when you’re engaged in complex tasks at work.
+Research indicates that a dose of Noopept may increase focus and attention, making it a popular study aid and a great way to keep your edge when you’re engaged in complex tasks at work.

 Noopept’s effect on NGF and BDNF may help with long-term potentiation, and users claim to be able to more readily recall memories with greater detail than before.

 Thanks to its antioxidant effect and the anti-inflammatory action it provides, Noopept is also a neuroprotective agent that helps purge free radicals from brain cells while also protecting against neurodegeneration.

 As a powerful cognitive enhancer, the proper Noopept daily dosage is much lower than what you may be accustomed to if you’re used to using racetams.
 With Noopept, lower dosages can produce impressive cognitive benefits.